 Traumatic brain injuries can result from either a closed head injury or a penetrating head injury.
 A closed head injury occurs when an object suddenly hits the head but does not break through the skull.
 A penetrating head injury, on the other hand, results from an object piercing through the skull and entering the brain tissue.
 Brain injuries resulting from either instance can be focal brain injuries, where only one area of the brain is damaged, or they can be diffuse brain injuries, where multiple areas of the brain are damaged.

 If you have been injured in an accident that was due to the negligence of another, the accident may have long-lasting effects on your life and the lives of those around you.
-It is important that you contact a Washington, D.C. brain injury lawyer who can assist you in assessing the nature and extent of your injuries, as well as help you obtain compensation from the responsible party.
+It is important that you contact a Northern Virginia brain injury lawyer who can assist you in assessing the nature and extent of your injuries, as well as help you obtain compensation from the responsible party.

 Your brain controls every part of your body, so you may experience different TBI symptoms depending on which area of your brain is injured and how that injury occurred.